 You see, this is the the sign.
 The sign that we year-round residents have been waiting for.
 We now know that the annual "Time of the Snowbird" is ending, yet again.

-And we will have a summer of peace and and time to be true residents of Paradise, without advice on how to change everything, complaints about our stores, and restaurants, and loud bloated visitors just, well, just disturbing things.
+And we will have a summer of peace and time to be true residents of Paradise, without advice on how to change everything, complaints about our stores, and restaurants, and loud bloated visitors are just, well, disturbing things.

 You see we know that they are now going to be "On the Road"

 The Insanity of the Race home for Snowbirds.

 Snowbirds, especially the Camper variety, have quite a different attitude.

 To them, it's every man for himself, and the drive turns into a personal challenge to get around that other camper, or trucker or slow driver who might be in front of them.

 They just have to get that parking space at the rest area that is closest to the building, so they can get to the urinal or toilet, twenty seconds before the other slower walking travelers.

 To them, it is an all-out race, every minute, and they all want to win, by having bragging rights for the fastest trip home.
 You know, I made it from Tampa to Quebec in 32.57 hours!
 My personal best!, HA!